Gripsta

-Younger was also featured in a principal role in the movie Dangerous Minds in which she played one of the many troubled teens that actress Michelle Pfeiffer sought to reform.
+Gripsta was also featured in a principal role in the movie Dangerous Minds in which she played one of the many troubled teens that actress Michelle Pfeiffer sought to reform.
 Other acting credits include a guest star appearance in the "Leaving the Life" episode of the CBS television show Promised Land, a semi popular spin-off of CBS more successful show Touched by an Angel.'.
+As of June 2023 Gripsta released a video on YouTube.
+This video “This is Cali” is an answer to new female rapper Scarlip “This is New York”.
+This song details the harsh realities of gang life and dangers of California.